Applications for 2022 Project Awards and Fellowships are now closed. The opportunity will open Dec. 15, 2022, for 2023 awards.

 - Fellowships: $18,000 awards for mid-career or mature artists to focus their energy and attention for a one-year period on developing their creative work.
 The Fellowship program awards grants in 11 artistic disciplines that rotate on a two-year cycle.
 Approximately 10 Fellowships are awarded each year.

-2018 Fellowships 2019 Fellowships Media Arts Choreography Multidiscipline Crafts Music Composition Folk and Traditional Arts New Genre Literary Arts/Scriptworks Presentation/Interpretation Performance Art Visual Arts
+2022 Fellowships 2023 Fellowships Media Arts Choreography Multidiscipline Crafts Music Composition Folk and Traditional Arts New Genre Literary Arts/Scriptworks Presentation/Interpretation Performance Arts Visual Arts